smarc-project/smarc2/navigation/localization/auv_localization/README.md

 - `tf2_ros` (for TF tree manipulation)

 ### External Tools/Hardware:
-- The drone needs to be set up to provide real-time data, such as GPS, camera and IMU data, published to the correct topics in ROS 2 for proper state estimation.
-The GPS and Camera can operate at a lower frequency but IMU callback is where the estimator is called which helps make an accurate motion model.
+- The drone needs to be set up to provide real-time data such as depth sensor and camera, published to the correct topics in ROS 2 for proper state estimation.
+The estimator publishes a detection in the camera space whose subscription callback is where the estimator is called and an the data is fused to make a gloval georeferenced estimate of the AUV.

 ---